estraven-collective/snow-and-ice/README.md

 All R packages in this project are versioned with [renv](https://rstudio.github.io/renv/articles/renv.html).

-1. Open the project [bologna-data.Rproj](bologna-data.Rproj) in RStudio.
+1. Open the project file [snow-and-ice.Rproj](snow-and-ice.Rproj) in RStudio.
 2. At the R console, run:

 ``` r